Town of Somers

 Today, numerous 19th century historic buildings remain including Mount Zion Church (1794) and the Wright-Reis Homestead (1867).
 The Somers Historical Society oversees these properties and makes them available for public visitation several times a year.

 Point of Interest: In 1804, a farmer and cattle merchant named Hachaliah Bailey acquired an African Elephant he named “Old Bet”.
 She was one of the first elephants in America.
 Although Bailey had planned to use the elephant for heavy-duty work on the farm, many people came to Somers to see the elephant.
 This inspired Bailey to exhibit Old Bet throughout the northeast.
 His success in this venture attracted numerous partners and rivals from local families, who joined in the business of importing and exhibiting exotic animals.
 The resulting menagerie business paralleled the development of the circus in America, and by the 1830’s the two forms of popular entertainment merged to form the basis of the modern American circus.
 In fact, the majority of early 19th century circus proprietors came from Somers and neighboring towns in Northern Westchester and Putnam counties.
 This has led to Somers being titled “The Cradle of the American Circus”.

-For information about activities, attractions, things to do and places to go, in or near
+For information about activities, attractions, and things to do in or near

-Lasdon Park Arboretum in Somers, Westchester County, New York.
+Lasdon Park Arboretum in Lincolndale, Somers, New York.